KLCC LRT station

 KLCC LRT station is an underground rapid transit station in Kuala Lumpur, Malaysia, served by the Kelana Jaya Line.

-It is located in the basement of Avenue K, a shopping mall along Jalan Ampang.
+It is located at the basement of Avenue K, a shopping mall along Jalan Ampang.
 A pedestrian subway links the station to Suria KLCC and the rest of the KLCC development which includes the Petronas Twin Towers, Maxis Tower and the Kuala Lumpur Convention Centre.
 Located outside the station, along Jalan Ampang and Jalan P Ramlee, is the KLCC bus hub.

-Located right in the middle of the city, and so close to many landmarks, this is one of the busiest stations on the LRT system.
+Located right in the middle of the city center, it is close to many landmarks, making it one of the busiest stations on the LRT system.
 It is packed especially on weekends and school holidays.